Buffy: I don't know, but it's happened to a whole lot of grown-ups.

 - I Meant to Do That: Saying Buffy's a bad driver is like saying Churchill was an influential leader.
 Willow very nervously asks Buffy if she knows that she's driving with the parking brake on.
 Buffy, nonchalantly: "Uh-huh!"

-- Infant Immortality / Complexity Addiction: Baby abduction and murder are presented as something so shocking that the antagonists have to compromise a whole factory of theirs and disorganise the whole city in their attempt to do that.
+- Improbable Infant Survival / Complexity Addiction: Baby abduction and murder are presented as something so shocking that the antagonists have to compromise a whole factory of theirs and disorganise the whole city in their attempt to do that.
 It wouldve probably been much easier to simply brute-force their way into the hospital and kidnap the babies.

 - I Was Beaten by a Girl: Following Ethan's interrogation, Snyder cackles that Buffy kicked his ass.
 He tries to impress Joyce by throwing some shadow punches at Ethan, who's tied up.

 - Important Haircut: In front of a mirror, Ripper tries to muss up his hair (a tall order, considering Giles' hairline) while mumbling about getting a band together.

-- Improbable Aiming Skills / Exactly What I Aimed At: Giles gives Buffy a dodge ball, and tells her throw the ball at him.
+- Improbable Aiming Skills / Exactly What I Aimed At: Giles gives blindfolded Buffy a dodge ball, and tells her throw the ball at him.
 She lets the ball fly, and it hits the wall behind the checkout counter.

 - Improvised Weapon: